 Before installing or setting up a WordPress site or blog, you will need to register a domain name.

-Although WordPress provides users with a “hosted” and a “self-hosted” option, we recommend choosing the self-hosted option when setting up your new WordPress-powered website or blog.
+Although WordPress provides users with a “hosted” and a “self-hosted” option, we recommend that you consider choosing the self-hosted option for setting up your WordPress-powered website or blog.
 This gives you complete control of your own presence and requires having your own domain name.

 If you’re not building a digital presence on your own domain name, then you are growing someone else’s asset!

-For this reason, if you’re planning to build your own business online, we recommend installing your WordPress website or blog on a domain that you own or control.
+For this reason, unless you’re doing work for clients, we recommend installing your website and blog on a domain that you own or control.

-So … the first step BEFORE installing WordPress is to register a domain name.
+So … the first step BEFORE you install WordPress is to register a domain name.

 This section of the WordPress installation tutorials covers the following areas:

 - How To Register A Domain Name (this tutorial)